ParkAmber/frontend-portfolio-photoshop/README.md

 -------
 + **Challenges:**

-1. I encountered conflicts between the Fabric.js canvas and the crop canvas, making it challenging to create a unified environment for both.
+1. Encountered conflicts between the Fabric.js canvas and the crop canvas, posing difficulties in establishing a unified environment for both.

-2. When attempting to use other functionalities like the "Blur" or "Rotate" tool after using the "Draw" or "Text" tool, I observed that the drawn paths or text were not being applied to the canvas.
+2. Noticed a challenge when using additional functionalities like the "Blur" or "Rotate" tool after employing the "Draw" or "Text" tool, where drawn paths or text were not effectively applied to the canvas.

-3. In the "Draw" tool, the drawn paths were reset when dragged.
+3. Faced an issue in the "Draw" tool where drawn paths were reset when dragged.

-4. There were several issues related to canvas re-rendering, affecting the overall application performance.
+4. Addressed various concerns related to canvas re-rendering, impacting the overall performance of the application.

 + **Solutions:**

-1. I ensured uniformity in the application of effects, including blur intensity and rotation angles, for both the Fabric.js canvas and the crop tool canvas.
+1. Ensured consistency in applying effects, such as blur intensity and rotation angles, across both the Fabric.js canvas and the crop tool canvas.

-2. Leveraging the power of useEffect with dependencies on the draw and text states, I orchestrated the re-rendering of the canvas to seamlessly update drawn paths and text elements as state changes occurred.
+2. Implemented the useEffect hook with dependencies on the draw and text states to meticulously orchestrate the re-rendering of the canvas.
+This strategic approach ensures a seamless update of drawn paths and text elements with each state change, contributing to a responsive and dynamic user interface.

-3. Employing setState, I efficiently managed the collection of drawn paths, effectively adding both previous and new paths to an array.
+3. Efficiently managed the collection of drawn paths by employing setState, adding both previous and new paths to an array.
 Subsequently, each path was iteratively incorporated into the canvas using a for loop.

-4. To address and resolve conflicts between the prior canvas instance and the new canvas, I judiciously employed canvas.dispose() within the useEffect.
-This facilitated the clean unmounting of the component and a comprehensive cleanup of resources.
+4. Resolved conflicts between the prior canvas instance and the new canvas by judiciously employing canvas.dispose() within the useEffect.
+This ensured the clean unmounting of the component and comprehensive cleanup of resources.

 -------

 ### **Advanced Feature:**